 The Zenith is an interesting design.
 While it doesn’t have a racing-style seat, it’s clear that the seat design was inspired by gaming chairs, which gives it a handsome, unexpected appearance.

 Aside from its striking good looks, its best feature is the dedicated lumbar support pillow, which provides exceptional lumbar support.
-The padded ergonomic armrests and headrest both offer better-than-average ergonomic support, and the fact that the seatback is mesh means that you’ll be able to spend hours in front of your computer without working up a significant sweat.
+The padded ergonomic armrests and headrest both offer better-than-average ergonomic support, and the seatback’s mesh design means that you’ll be able to spend hours in front of your computer without working up a significant sweat.

-Note that while the seat is adequately padded, if you are planning to spend several hours a day at the computer, you may want to invest in a comfortable pillow to augment the padding the chair comes with.
+Note that while the seat is adequately padded, if you plan to spend several hours a day at the computer, you may want to invest in a comfortable pillow to augment the chair’s padding.

-None of the ergonomic features on this model are adjustable, and the chair doesn’t recline, but it does rock slightly, and the arms flip up for easier storage when the chair’s not in use.
+None of the ergonomic features on this model are adjustable, and the chair doesn’t recline, but it does rock slightly.
+The arms flip up for easier storage when the chair’s not in use.

-If you’re looking for something a little different, this is a great choice.
-It’s got a height-adjustment range that will accommodate a wide range of user heights (17.7” to 21.7”), but it only supports a modest amount of weight, at 250 pounds.
+This is a great choice if you’re looking for something a little different.
+Its height-adjustment range will accommodate a wide range of user heights (17.7” to 21.7”), but it only supports a modest amount of weight, at 250 pounds.
 Even given that limitation, it’s still well worth considering.

 Other Notable Contenders (Mesh)